 Important - You should never stop taking medication on your own, without discussing it first with your doctor and/or pharmacist.
 Some medications can cause serious problems if you stop them suddenly and sometimes it is not a good idea to stop certain medications.
 Your pharmacist can help develop a safe, effective plan to discontinue any medications that are no longer necessary.

-For more information, please visit the Deprescribing Network website.
+For more information, please visit the Canadian Deprescribing Network website.